xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/unification.md

 }
 ```

-The same will work for dropwizard extension (`@TestDropwizardApp` and `TestDropwizardAppExtension`).
+The same will work for the Dropwizard extension (`@TestDropwizardApp` and `TestDropwizardAppExtension`).

 !!! important
-    Application instance re-use is not enabled by default for backwards compatibility
+    Application instance reuse is not enabled by default for backwards compatibility
-    (for cases when base class declaration already used).
+    (for cases when the base class declaration is already used).

 There might be multiple base test classes declaring reusable applications:
 different global applications would be started for each declaration (allowing you